 No. It is advisable to get assistance of an attorney.
-Defendants in criminal or child welfare cases (involving the termination of parental rights), who cannot afford an attorney may apply to the court to have the public defender appointed to assist in their defense.
-In other matters, parties are encouraged to hire an attorney who is familiar with the laws and procedures with the WN Court.
-The judge and court clerk cannot help parties' present cases or act as advocates.
+Defendant's in criminal or child welfare cases (involving the termination of parental rights), who cannot afford an attorney may apply to the Court to have the public defender appointed to assist in their defense.
+In other matters, parties are encouraged to hire an attorney who is familiar with the laws and procedures of the WN Tribal Court.
+The Judge and Court Clerk cannot help parties' present cases or act as advocates.
 Ethical codes do not permit court clerks, judges or other court personnel to assist parties in preparing filings.
-The Office of the Court Clerk does provide some forms.
+The office of the Court Clerk does provide some forms.